Jesse James at Bay

-Jesse James at Bay is a 1941 American Western film directed by Joseph Kane starring Roy Rogers and George "Gabby" Hayes.
+Jesse James at Bay is a 1941 American western film directed by Joseph Kane and starring Roy Rogers, George "Gabby" Hayes and Sally Payne.
+Roy Rogers plays dual roles in this film.
+It was produced and distributed by Republic Pictures.

 Plot

 When Jesse learns that crooked banker Krager is cheating settlers, he and his gang rob trains to obtain cash for them to purchase their land.
 Krager, finding a Jesse look-alike in Clint Burns, hires him to wreak havoc on the ranchers pretending to be the fearsome outlaw.
 When Jesse confronts and kills Burns, he switches clothes and goes after the crooked gang.